Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 * There are two kinds of data readers `data.ofrecord_reader` and `data.coco_reader` in OneFlow so far which support `OFRecord`  and coco dataset format respectivly.
 You can implement custom reader for specific data format.

-* The data preprocessing process is pipelined, which supports the combination of various data preprocessing operators.
+* The data preprocessing is pipelined, which supports the combination of various data preprocessing operators.
 And it can also be customized.

 ### Example
 The following example shows how to read `OFRecord` data and preprocess it from ImageNet dataset: